corvad/HashKraken/readme.md

 ## By: David Corvaglia
 ### A password cracker with a GUI written in Java.
 ## Supported Alogrithms:
-- asd
-- asd
-- asd
-- asd
+- Example
-- asd
+- Example
 ## Features:
-- asd
-- asd
-- asd
+- Example
-- asd
+- Example